BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### **Step L: Check Secondary Storage (Fall)**

+## Appendix: SPOFs & SPOCs in This Scenario

+[can lose any one locale]
+[can recover by heirs]
+[can lose both storage locales]
+[if you lose storage locale & home it gets dicey]

 ---

 [^1]: **What about the Wallets?** The term "wallet" has generally been horribly overloaded in the digital-asset space.
 Worse, the language discourages thinking about functional partition of different elements — such as partitioning key signing from transaction creation.
 This scenario thus avoids the term wallet, replacing its traditional usage with "transaction coordinator" and "signing device".
 The transaction coordinator is the software that creates transactions, manages signing, and sends the transaction.
 It's typically internet connected.
 The software used in this scenario is typically called the "Sparrow wallet", or a "software wallet", but it doesn't hold any keys in this example: it's a pure coordinator.
 Signing devices sign transactions that they're given, usually because they hold keys.
 The majority of signing devices, such as Ledger, Trezor, Keystone, and Passport have typically been called "hardware wallets".